yocontra/node-gdal-next/README.md

 ### With `ndarray` from `scijs`

-The 3.2 branch of `gdal-async` is compatible with [`ndarray` from `scijs`](https://github.com/scijs/ndarray), but the array must be in a positive/positive row-major stride.
 A separate plugin [ndarray-gdal](https://github.com/mmomtchev/ndarray-gdal) allows zero-copy I/O, with GDAL-backed interleaving in C++ using SIMD instructions, for all possible strides both for 2D raster data and N-dimensional `MDArray` data.
-The plugin requires `gdal-async@3.3` and it is not compatible with the `gdal-async@3.2` branch.
+The plugin requires at least `gdal-async@3.3`.

 ### Pruning the source tree